eigenmannmartin/api-table-exercise/Notes.md

 - This will not work for server side rendered applications
 - I have no tests
 - you can visit a live deployment here: api-table-excercice.eigenmannmartin.ch
+- the error "componentWillMount has been renamed, and is not recommended for use." are semantic-ui errors -> https://github.com/Semantic-Org/Semantic-UI-React/issues/3741